eseidel/space_traders/packages/gen/README.md

 * Wire up Authentication and sending of bearer header.
 * GetSupplyChain200ResponseDataExportToImportMap is unnecessary?
 * Simplify hasAdditionalProperties.
-* Handle dynamic better (e.g. RefuelShipRequest.fromCargo)
+* Remove anyOf hack for RefuelShipRequest.fromCargo.
 * Fix toString hack for queryParameters.

 Is the body sometimes passed in as an object, and sometimes created by